rrthomas/nancy/README.nancy.md

 Nancy starts by combining the list of inputs given as its _input path_.
 If the same file or directory exists in more than one of the directories on the input path, the left-most takes precedence.
-The result is called the "input tree" and all paths are relative to it.
+The result is called the “input tree”, and all paths are relative to it.

-Next, Nancy traverses the input tree, or its subdirectory given by the `--path` argument, if any.
+Next, Nancy traverses the input tree, or the subtree given by the `--path` argument, if any.

-For each directory, Nancy creates a corresponding directory.
+For each directory, Nancy creates a corresponding directory, if it does not already exist.

 For each file, Nancy looks at its name, and: